 Benefits to the Donor:

-- Make possible a more significant gift than would otherwise be possible.
+- Make a more significant gift than would otherwise be possible.

 - Shelter current income through substantial tax deductions.

-- Reduce federal estate taxes and probate expenses.
+- Possibility to reduce federal estate taxes and probate expenses

 Benefits to the homeless animal community: